Configure Single Workflow Line

 Step 4

-Next, choose how to configure the phone line.
-You can opt for Multi-Purpose, Single-Purpose, Direct Connect, Cascade Connect or Interactive Voice.
-If you need assistance with Phone Line configuration, please book a training session and we'll be happy to help.
-For this article, we will choose the Single-Purpose option.
-Once selected, click 'Next.'
+Next, choose the line type.
+You can opt for Multi-Workflow, Single-Workflow, Direct Connect, Cascade Connect or Interactive Voice.
+For this article, we will choose the Single-Workflow option.
+Once selected, click Next.

 Step 5

 If you're setting your phone line up for the first time, you will now be prompted to name your phone line.
 You can optionally provide a description for the phone line.
-When done, click 'Next'.
+When done, click Next.

-Step 6 - Add a Greeting
+Step 6

 To set a custom greeting, decide how you would like to add a greeting.
-There are 3 available options for adding a greeting.
+There are 3 available options for adding a greeting:

 1. Create a new greeting using text-to-voice.
 If opting for this method of adding a greeting, you'll be prompted to type your greeting as text.
-We will then run the text through a text-to-speech engine and allow you to preview your greeting before assigning it to a phone line.
+We will then run the text through a text-to-speech engine and allow you to preview your greeting before assigning it to the phone line.

 2. Record a new greeting.
 In this instance, you'll be asked to provide a direct phone number where you can be called.
 The application will phone you and provide step-by-step instructions on how to record, preview and save your greeting.